Fix it fast

 Fix the integrity mismatch

-If cache verification does not help, force a re-download:npm cache clean --force (then retry).
+If cache verification does not repair the download, force a fresh local fetch with npm cache clean --force, then retry the install.

 Why It Happens